Alzheimer's Research

 Key to the Future

-Research coordinator Katlynn Patterson can be reached at 518-264-6192.
+Research coordinator Kameron DeBell can be reached at 518-264-6192.

-Patient trials we are involved in include:
+Patient trials we are involved in currently or recently include:

-Researchers in the Department of Neuroscience and Experimental Therapeutics (DNET) are working on several Alzheimer's-related studies, including some funded by the National Institutes of Health (NIH).
+Researchers in the Department of Neuroscience and Experimental Therapeutics at Albany Medical College are working on several Alzheimer's-related studies.

 Biomedical research projects being conducted in the research labs at Albany Medical College include:

-• $8 million NIH Grant Supports Multi-Institutional Alzheimer’s Research: As part of a multi-institution collaboration, scientists at Albany Medical College were awarded an $8 million grant from the National Institutes of Health’s (NIH) National Institute on Aging to study the genes that accelerate or slow Alzheimer’s disease.
+- $8 million NIH Grant Supports Multi-Institutional Alzheimer’s Research: As part of a multi-institution collaboration, scientists at Albany Medical College were awarded an $8 million grant from the National Institutes of Health’s (NIH) National Institute on Aging to study the genes that accelerate or slow Alzheimer’s disease.
 The Albany Med Team is joined by associates from Washington University in St. Louis and the University of California, San Francisco.
 The researchers use large-scale, CRISPR-based gene editing and screening methods to identify and prioritize the hundreds of genes associated with vascular disease in the brain, which has been shown to be an early driver of the loss of brain function linked to Alzheimer’s.
 Then, they will seek to understand how these genes act to alter the disease’s progression.

-• Examining the Relationship Between Menopause and Alzheimer’s Disease: Exciting research that seeks to understand the effects of menopause on Alzheimer’s disease is being explored by Kristen Zuloaga, PhD, Associate Professor and Director of Graduate Studies in the Department of Neuroscience and Experimental Therapeutics at Albany Medical College, and recipient of a 2021 Research Grant Award from the Alzheimer’s Association.
+- Examining the Relationship Between Menopause and Alzheimer’s Disease: Exciting research that seeks to understand the effects of menopause on Alzheimer’s disease is being explored by Kristen Zuloaga, PhD, Associate Professor and Director of Graduate Studies in the Department of Neuroscience and Experimental Therapeutics at Albany Medical College, and recipient of a 2021 Research Grant Award from the Alzheimer’s Association.
 The research is focused on determining the effects of menopause on memory and damage to the brain.
 It is also looking at whether increasing estrogen in the brain after menopause can improve memory and reduce damage.

 Performing a brain autopsy following death can reduce a family’s uncertainty about the cause of a loved one’s dementia while providing an important contribution to science for study of causes and potential cures.

 Discussing brain autopsy ahead of time with family, physicians, and staff can help to ensure preparedness.
 Consent for autopsy is given in writing after death by the authorized next of kin.
-The decision on brain autopsy is one that is private and highly personal.
+The decision is one that is private and highly personal.
 We can help you think through the process and facilitate and autopsy, but we respect your final decision.

 Call us at 518-262-0800 or talk to a staff member when you are at the Alzheimer's Center for more information.